Precise, simple recipe for rice as a side dish, they way it’s done in the Balkans.

 - 3 cups chicken stock

-- In a small, deep pot, place oil and heat on lowest.
-Add rice (unwashed), and simmer for 5 minutes on lowest.
+- In a small, deep pot heat oil on lowest.
+Add rice, and simmer for 5 minutes.

-- Add 3 cups water, pepper and salt.
+- Add 3 cups water and spices.
 Mix well.
-Cover the pot 3/4 of the way or all the way.
-Raise the temperature to medium and cook for about 15 to 20 minutes, stirring every few minutes.
+Cover the pot 3/4 of the way.
+Raise the temperature to medium and cook for 15 to 20 minutes, stirring every few minutes.